mibewh/sdk/nuxtjs/sample/README.md

 ## Prerequisites

+We recommend using the latest LTS for Node.js, as recommended by Nuxt.
 To build this sample, you will need to have Nuxt.js installed.

 1. Run `npm install nuxt -g` to install Nuxt globally.